The possibilities for outdoor pursuits in Sierra Nevada National Park are pretty incredible – check ’em out!

 Hiking in Sierra Nevada National Park

-Hiking is without a doubt the most popular adventure activity in Sierra Nevada National Park, with easy day hikes to demanding multi-day treks across several of the 3,000-meter peaks.
+This is one of Spain’s bucket list places for hiking and it’s without a doubt the most popular adventure activity in the park itself.
+You’ll find a whole range of trails, from easy day hikes to demanding multi-day treks across several of the 3,000-meter peaks.
+You’ll be spoiled!

 One of the best hikes is Ruta de Los Cahorros in Monachil.
 It takes you through a gorge with waterfalls, swimming holes, and crossing multiple hanging bridges, including one of the longest ones in Spain, at 63 meters.